bids-standard/bids-website/docs/getting_started/resources/talks.md

 # Talks and slides

+BIDS-related talks and presentations are ongoing.
-You can find curated list of talks and slides:
+Two great resources for curated lists of talks and slides are:

 -   [on this project on OSF](https://osf.io/yn93h/)
 -   [organized by playlist on the BIDS youtube channel](https://www.youtube.com/channel/UCxZUcYfd_nvIVWAbzRB1tlw/playlists)